I. Basic Concepts—Definitions, Rights, and Responsibilities

 The audit process needs to be capable of dealing with the full extent of the information system.
 When a library is part of a larger organization such as a university or a K-12 school district that is conducting a privacy audit, specific library issues and needs must be included.
 The audit process begins by evaluating the organization’s existing policies and procedures for legality and consistency with the organization’s mission and image.
 When policies have been reviewed (or established), the data collected can be categorized according to the degree of security necessary.
 The audit assesses the sensitivity, security risks, and public perceptions of the information the organization collects.
 The audit examines the necessity for each type of data, how it is collected, and what notice and options are provided to the individuals identified by the information.
 Mapping how data flows through the organization for access, storage, and disposal can reveal security needs, both electronic and physical.
 The audit process itself must be managed so that it does not increase risks and its recommendations must be addressed quickly once risks are revealed.

 The American Library Association has created a set of Guidelines and Checklists to assist libraries in performing privacy audits.
 These resources set standards for privacy, confidentiality, and security standards within libraries of all types.
+Additionally, library workers can use the “Privacy Audit” Field Guide to assist them in performing an audit.

 II.
 Protection of Privacy and Library Records